-- Go to CONFIGURATION > Configuration Tree > Box > Virtual Servers > your virtual server > Assigned Services > DHCP-Service > DHCP Enterprise Configuration.
+- Go to CONFIGURATION > Configuration Tree > Box > Assigned Services > DHCP > DHCP Enterprise Configuration.

-- From the left Configuration Mode menu, select Advanced View.
+- In the left menu, expand Configuration Mode and click Advanced View.

-- In the left navigation pane, select Parameter Templates.
+- In the left menu, select Parameter Templates.

 - Click Lock.

 - In the Parameters table, click + to add a parameter template.